Trent Zimmerman: Support for vaping

 In 2018, Zimmerman as Chairman of the Standing Committee on Health, Aged Care and Sport disagreed with the majority view to maintain bans on e-cigarettes.
 He subsequently lobbied Greg Hunt, the Government's own Health Minister to delay new restrictions on importing liquid nicotine which is used for vaping.
-It subsequently emerged that Zimmerman's coalition partner had received $120,000 from Philip Morris which part owns an e-cigarette company.
+It subsequently emerged that Zimmerman's coalition partner had received $120,000 from tobacco giant Philip Morris International, which has partial ownership of an e-cigarette company.

 Political funding

-Just before the 2022 election it was reported that Zimmerman was the beneficiary of $300,000 raised at a Liberal fund raising event organised by Joseph Carrozzi, an ex-PwC managing partner, prominent tax expert and chairman of the Sydney Harbour Federation Trust.
+Just before the 2022 election it was reported that Zimmerman was the beneficiary of $300,000 raised at a Liberal fund raising event organised by Joseph Carrozzi, a former PwC managing partner, prominent tax expert and chairman of the Sydney Harbour Federation Trust.
 Carrozzi was appointed to the Trust's Board in April 2016 by Greg Hunt who was the federal Environment Minister at the time.
 In July 2018, Carrozzi was appointed as Chair of the Harbour Trust by Josh Frydenberg.